ecolw/LECA-model/README.md

 ### Calibration

 This model structure is updated from previous land use change simulation modeling studies by incorporating the influence of landscape metrics.
-A comprehensive explanation of how this model works can also be found in previous studies (insert citation).
+A comprehensive explanation of how this model works can also be found in previous studies (Feng and Tong, 2019; Liang et al., 2021; Lin et al., 2020; Lin et al., 2023; Liu et al., 2014; Xu et al., 2023).
 The core components of the LE-CA model, including landscape metrics, Markov chain, and Genetic algorithm, are discussed below.

 Calibration involves adjusting model parameters (such as transition probabilities in the Markov chain) to better match observed data.
 This process fine-tunes the model by comparing its outputs with historical land use data and making adjustments to improve prediction accuracy.